ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_swissre_breastcancer/concept_model.rst

   .. todo::

-    1) Re: first DAG are Swissre interested in mortality/morbidity?
+    1) Re: first DAG are they interested in mortality/morbidity?
 If so, do we need to include treatment in the mort/morb models?
     2) DAG <--change into bubbles
     3) from the second diagram, it seems there is correlation between insurance (therefore screening) and breast cancer, induced by common cause age/sex and family history

-**Risk-factor: (2) screening**
+**Determinant: (2) screening**

     .. todo::
       - types of breast cancer screening